 Urge Incontinence Specialist in Topeka, KS

 Sometimes known as an overactive bladder, urge incontinence has the potential to completely disrupt a person’s life.
 The frequent need to urinate, sometimes at inopportune moments, can lead to a loss of confidence, sleep and even intimacy with a partner.
 An overactive bladder becomes categorized as urge incontinence when this issue causes a person to involuntarily leak urine.
-Dr. Rupp is a board-certified urologist with extensive experience treating patients experiencing symptoms of urge incontinence.
+Dr. Rupp is a board-certified urologist with over 28 years of experience treating patients experiencing symptoms of urge incontinence.
 Call (785) 354-7877 to schedule an appointment at our urology office in Topeka, Leavenworth, or Emporia today!

 Overactive Bladder & Urge Incontinence Symptoms